ConstantFlux6/ConstantFlux6/README.md

 ## Independent software developer

-I build Android applications and interactive software with an emphasis on thoughtful user experiences, reliable persistence, and privacy-conscious engineering.
+I build Android applications and interactive software with an emphasis on thoughtful user experiences.

 ## Projects